-"In Praise of Painting: Dutch Masterpieces at The Met" will feature all of the major works by Dutch Old Masters such as Johannes Vermeer, Aelbert Cuyp, Margareta Haverman, Rembrandt van Rijn, and much more.
-"In Praise of Painting is on view at the Metropolitan Museum of Art in New York City from October 16, 2018 until October 2020.
+_I_n Praise of Painting: Dutch Masterpieces at The Met will feature all of the major works by Dutch Old Masters such as Johannes Vermeer, Aelbert Cuyp, Margareta Haverman, Rembrandt van Rijn, and much more.
+“In Praise of Painting” will be on view at the Metropolitan Museum of Art in New York City from October 16, 2018 until October 2020.

 Dutch paintings of the 17th century—the Golden Age of Rembrandt, Hals, and Vermeer—have been a highlight of The Metropolitan Museum of Art’s collection since the Museum’s founding purchase in 1871.
 Opening October 16, the exhibition “In Praise of Painting: Dutch Masterpieces at The Met” will bring together some of the Museum’s greatest paintings to present this remarkable chapter of art history in a new light.

 Through roughly 65 works organized thematically, the exhibition will orient visitors to key issues in 17th-century Dutch culture—from debates about religion and conspicuous consumption to painters’ fascination with the domestic lives of women.